GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/container-stack-view.md

 #### Parameters

-  - axis: The axis where the arranged subviews are rendered.
+  - `axis`: The axis where the arranged subviews are rendered.
-  - alignment: The alignment of the arranged subviews perpendicular to the container’s axis.
+  - `alignment`: The alignment of the arranged subviews perpendicular to the container’s axis.
-  - spacing: The spacing between each arranged subview.
+  - `spacing`: The spacing between each arranged subview.
-  - distribution: The distribution of the arranged subviews along the container’s axis.
+  - `distribution`: The distribution of the arranged `subviews` along the container’s axis.
-  - arrangedSubviews: The initial arranged subviews.
+  - `arrangedSubviews`: The initial arranged subviews.

 ### `init(frame:)`